By Tom McArthur

 Not only is J. W. McArthur important in my family history, he is also important in Washington state history.
-He was the first president of the Washington State Board of Pharmacy in 1901 and represented Spokane’s sixth legislative district in the Washington State House of Representatives class of 1909 (the seat held at the time of this article by Representative Kevin Parker).
+He was the first president of the Washington State Board of Pharmacy in 1901 and represented Spokane’s sixth legislative district in the Washington State House of Representatives class of 1909 (the seat currently held by Representative Kevin Parker).

 My great-grandfather came to Spokane Falls, Washington Territory, shortly before the great fire of 1889.
 As the city rebuilt, he established his first business – McArthur Pharmacy – in a two-story brick building on the southwest corner of Sprague and Monroe streets in 1890.
 He took on a business partner later that year – William Newlee.
 Together, they opened a second pharmacy on the corner of Howard and Main.
 Both stores were considered “first class drug stores.”

 A commemorative magazine published for the Northwestern Industrial Exposition of Spokane Falls in October 1890 – when the population of the city was 27,000 – offered high praise for the young pharmacists:

 “The quality of the goods sold is their first consideration, and the prescription and compounding departments will be conducted by the owners, and that fact justifies the assertion that all prescriptions will be carefully and satisfactorily compounded.
 A brief sketch of the gentlemen composing the firm will at once convince the public that they will be treated honestly and conscientiously.”